wso2/docs-ei/en/micro-integrator/docs/references/mediators/cache-Mediator.md

 !!!
 Note
-    The message needs to be explicitly marked as *RESPONSE* using the following property when collecting the cached response in the same sequence after the use of call mediator.
+    The message needs to be explicitly marked as *RESPONSE* using the following property when collecting the cached response in the same sequence after using the call mediator.
 This will not be required if the back end is called via send mediator.
 See the [Example 1](#example-1) given below.
     ```xml
     <property name="RESPONSE" value="true" scope="default" type="STRING"/>